cloudflare/workers-docs/src/content/tutorials/user-auth-with-auth0/_index.md

 Congrats!
 You've successfully built an application that authorizes and authenticates users on the edge, using Cloudflare Workers.
 To see the final version of the project we built in this tutorial, check it out on GitHub: [signalnerve/workers-auth0-example](https://github.com/signalnerve/workers-auth0-example/).

 There's a lot more that you can build with Workers, whether you want to serve static and JAMstack-style apps using Workers Sites, transform HTML responses using HTMLRewriter, and more.
-Here's some more tutorials for you to check out next: happy coding!
+Here are some more tutorials for you to check out next: happy coding!

 - [Build a Slack bot](/tutorials/build-an-application)
 - [Deploy a React app using Workers Sites](/tutorials/deploy-a-react-app)